zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Camunda-Exporter-performance/index.md

 ### Benchmark: Without ES exporter

-As we have seen the Camunda Exporter, causes the Brokers to consumes a lot more CPU.
-This is kind of  expected as there much more running now in our system.
+As we have seen the Camunda Exporter, causes the Brokers to consume a lot more CPU.
+This is kind of  expected as there is much more running now in our system.

-As an additional experiment we want to run the Benchmarks with the Camunda Exporter, without the Elasticsearch exporter.
+As an additional experiment, we want to run the Benchmarks with the Camunda Exporter, without the Elasticsearch exporter.
 The hypothesis is that we can reduce the resource consumption and use it for the Camunda Exporter.
 The Elasticsearch exporter is with 8.7, only necessary for Optimize.

 ![](no-es-general.png)